 No: All laboratory results need to be interpreted in the clinical context and the doctor who ordered the tests is usually in the best position to do that.
 Having said that, Mean platelet volume of 11.6 by itself is no cause for concern.
 A typical range of platelet volumes is 9.7–12.8 fL. ...Read more

 - Talk to a doctor online

-- What does it mean if your blood platelets are high?
+- What does it mean if your bilirubin is high?

-- What does it mean if platelets are high?
+- What does it mean if your hemoglobin is high?

 - What does it mean when your blood platelets are high?